Lybarger/brat_scoring/README.md

 - tqdm
 - pandas
 - wheel

+ The package install will fail, if `wheel` is not already installed.

 ## Evaluation script
 The scoring routine can be pip installed or called from command line.
 The scoring routine implements the aforementioned evaluation by comparing two directories with BRAT-style annotations (*.txt and *.ann files).
 The scoring routine identifies all the *.ann files in both directories, finds matching filenames in the directories, and then compares the annotations defined in the *.ann files.